Dr Olga Lavalle

 Olga provides evidenced based treatment tailored to individual client’s needs.
 She draws from various therapeutic approaches including Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Dialectical Behavioural Therapy and Mindfulness Based Cognitive Therapy.
 Olga’s work falls within current best practice principles which is maintained through her commitment to ongoing professional development.

-She provides specialist psychological services under Medicare, is an Employee Assistance Program provider and an approved WorkCover NSW provider.
-Additionally, Olga consults to workplace and community sporting organisations.
+She provides Clinical Psychology services under Medicare, is an Employee Assistance Program provider and an approved WorkCover NSW provider.
+Additionally, Olga consults for workplace and community sporting organisations.

 Suzanneh-Jane Lucas is a highly motivated and enthusiastic Psychologist who has been working in psychiatric rehabilitation and treatment since 2005 and registered with the Australian Health Practitioner Regulatory Agency.